datalad-handbook/book/docs/intro/narrative.rst

 How to read this book
 ---------------------

-First of all: Be excited.
+First of all: be excited.
 DataLad can help you to manage your digital data workflow in various ways, and in this book you will use many of them right from the start.
-There are many topics you can explore, if you wish:
-Local or collaborative workflows, reproducible analyses, data publishing, ... .
+There are many topics you can explore, if you wish: local or collaborative workflows, reproducible analyses, data publishing, and so on.
 If anything seems particularly exciting, you can go ahead, read it, *and do it*.
 Therefore, **grab your computer, and be ready to use it**.